AppertaFoundation/apperta-documents/developing-in-the-open.md

+DRAFT v0.1 - November 2018

 # Developing in the Open

 ## Custodian Principles